Kids struggling with Math Word Problems? Try our 5 steps to successful problem solving and banish student math anxiety forever!

 Watch the video to see how the S.O.L.V.E it! strategy works…

-CLICK Here To SEE our Problem Solving Pack- Includes Problem Solving Strategies, Classroom Posters, Flip Book & think-boards
+Take a look at our Best Selling Problem Solving Kit: Includes Problem Solving Strategies, Classroom Posters, Flip Book & think-boards.